AntheSevenants/Rekker/README.md

 -1.970461593962809,not,42,adverb
 -1.864356619676603,like,147,verb
 ```
 Each unique group will receive its own colour coding.
 You can add multiple group columns and switch between them in the Rekker interface.
+The columns will show up under "Colour coding" > "Categorical".

 ## Future work